 Successful completion of this module (following all five subsequent modules) satisfies the requirements for a Master of Arts.

 Please note all dates are accurate on the date of posting.
 In the unlikely event of a change, registered students will be alerted with sufficient notice.

 2018-2019 dates will be posted shortly

 Module Offered: Organisational and Operational Management – 10 ECTS

-Course begins Monday 25th September with information posted on Moodle
+Course begins early September (exact date TBC) with information posted on Moodle

 3-day block in-class sessions 9:00am - 4:30pm each day